Spoon University Logo

 Jocelyn Hsu

 If you’ve decided to partake in Dry January, congrats!
 As an added assist, I can personally suggest some mocktails you’ll want to make.
-Consider making these 21 mocktails during your alcohol-free month.
-If you’re trying to be a gem at the kids’ table this year, any of these 7 mocktails will do, too.
+Consider checking out our comprehensive mocktail guide full of recipes to inspire you during your alcohol-free month.
+And if you don’t want to mix anything up yourself, you can grab these canned mocktails and non-alcoholic drinks to sip all this month.

 Alternatives to Dry January